Bio

 The transition to writing was natural for me, because it's through writing that I feel like I can communicate parts of myself to those who don't really understand me.

-When free - and often when not - I enjoy embarking on random projects (some of which are best left to professionals), taking too many pictures of my animal frenemies, watching anime, playing old video games on emulators, and crafting puns (which I should note is both a form of Greek Rhetoric and also 90% of what Shakespeare did, so there).
+When free - and often when not - I enjoy embarking on random projects (some of which are best left to professionals), taking too many pictures of my animal frenemies, watching anime, playing old video games on emulators, and crafting puns (which I should note is both a form of Greek Rhetoric and also 90% of what Shakespeare did, albeit with a lot more innuendo).